danillouz/blog.danillouz.dev/content/blog/aws-lambda-and-the-nodejs-event-loop/index.md

 One of the more suprising things I learned while working with serverless technologies is how AWS Lambda interacts with the Node.js event loop.

-Lambda is powered by a <a href="https://aws.amazon.com/blogs/aws/firecracker-lightweight-virtualization-for-serverless-computing/" target="_blank">virtualization technology</a>.
+Lambda is powered by a <a href="https://aws.amazon.com/blogs/aws/firecracker-lightweight-virtualization-for-serverless-computing/" target="_blank" rel="noopener noreferrer">virtualization technology</a>.
 And to optimize performance it can "freeze" the execution context of your code.
 Later on the execution context can be "thawed" so it can be reused.

 This will make your code run faster, but can impact the "expected" event loop behavior.
 We'll explore this in detail.
 But before we dive in, lets quickly refresh the Node.js concurrency model.